 - A. Competitive Sale.
 In a competitive sale, the City's bonds shall be awarded to the bidder providing the lowest bid as long as the bid adheres to the requirements set forth in the published official notice of sale. - B. Negotiated Sale.
 In a negotiated sale, the terms and price are negotiated by the City and the selected underwriter(s).
 The City recognizes that some securities are best sold through negotiation.
-In its consideration of a negotiated sale, the City shall assess the following circumstances: - 1.
-Bonds issued as variable rate demand obligations - 2.
+In its consideration of a negotiated sale, the City shall assess the following circumstances: - Bonds issued as variable rate demand obligations - 2.
 A complex structure which may require a strong pre-marketing effort - 3.
-Size of the issue which may limit the number of potential bidders - 4.
-Market volatility is such that the City would be better served by flexibility in timing its sale in changing interest rate environments - C. Private Placement.
+Size of the issue which may limit the number of potential bidders - Market volatility is such that the City would be better served by flexibility in timing its sale in changing interest rate environments - C. Private Placement.
 From time to time the City may elect to privately place its debt.
 Such placement shall only be considered if this method is demonstrated to result in a cost savings to the City relative to other methods of debt issuance. - D. Conduit Debt Issuance.
 The City may issue conduit revenue bonds that are not a debt or obligation of the City itself, but are obligations of a private borrower.
-Notwithstanding other credit requirements of the City, such conduit revenue bonds may be issued and sold with or without a credit rating, provided that for any bond with a rating lower than "A", the following conditions shall be met:

-Bonds shall be issued only in denominations of not less than two-hundred and fifty thousand dollars
+Notwithstanding other credit requirements of the City, such conduit revenue bonds may be issued and sold with or without a credit rating, provided that for any bond with a rating lower than "A", the following conditions shall be met: - Bonds shall be issued only in denominations of not less than two-hundred and fifty thousand dollars - Bonds shall be eligible for purchase only by "qualified institutional buyers" as defined in Rule 144A of the Securities Act of 1933

-- Bonds shall be eligible for purchase only by "qualified institutional buyers" as defined in Rule 144A of the Securities Act of 1933 - 3.
-Bonds shall be sold only to buyers who execute a standard form investor letter containing, among other things, representations of the buyer as sophistication as an investor and its familiarity with the transaction - E. Issuance Method Analysis.
+- Bonds shall be sold only to buyers who execute a standard form investor letter containing, among other things, representations of the buyer as sophistication as an investor and its familiarity with the transaction - E. Issuance Method Analysis.
 The City shall evaluate each method of issuance on a net present value basis. - F. Feasibility Analysis.
-Issuance of self-supporting revenue bonds will be accompanied by a finding that demonstrates the projected revenue stream's ability to meet future debt service payments. - G. Report of Final Sale.
+Issuance of self-supporting revenue bonds will be accompanied by a finding that demonstrates the projected revenue stream's ability to meet future debt service payments. - G. Reporting to CDIAC of Final Sale.
+State law requires any state or local government debt issuer to provide to CDIAC (1) a report of the proposed issuance no later than 30 days prior to the sale of any debt issue, (2) a report of final sale no later than 21 days after the sale, and (3) an annual report for any issue of debt for which the issuer has submitted a report of final sale.
 Existing law requires the issuer of any new debt issue of state or local government to submit a report of final sale, within 45 days after the signing of the bond purchase contract or acceptance of a bid in a competitive offering, to the California Debt and Advisory Commission, as specified.
 This bill would also require the issuer of any proposed new debt issue of state or local government to give written notice of a proposed sale, no later than 30 days prior to the sale of any debt issue at private or public sale, to the commission, as specified.